 If exploring the mountain districts of the Saguaro National Park one will encounter different plant life than just that found on the desert floor even including pine and conifer forests in the higher Rincon mountain range which gets up to elevations of 8,666 feet above sea level.

-So for people allowing enough time for hiking and exploring the plant and animal life in this national park there are diverse things to see and enjoy.
+So for people allowing enough time for hiking and exploring the plant and animal life in this national park, there are various things to see and enjoy.

-Of course if hiking in the mountains, temperatures will vary according to the time of day and year but generally be cooler than the lower elevations.
+Of course, if hiking in the mountains, temperatures will vary according to the time of day and year but generally be colder than the lower elevations.

 Animals that might be spotted include everything from Roadrunners and Gila monsters, etc. on the desert floor to deer and even black bears in the higher elevations.